TheFifthRider/simply-roleplaying-webapp/docs/gameplay/action.md

 ### Interrupting turns

-If you have an [ability](../character/abilities.md) that lets you do it you can interrupt the turn order, taking your turn in place of whomever was originally being passed to.
+If you have a [special ability](special_abilities.md) that lets you do it you can interrupt the turn order, taking your turn in place of whomever was originally being passed to.
 If you do, at the end of your turn you may choose whomever you want to take their turn next -- you don't have to pass the turn order on to the person who was originally going to take their turn.

 ### Who do I pass to?